 - In the Action column, select the Withdraw (Web) option in drop-down box next to the course you wish to withdraw from.

 - Click the Submit Changes button at the bottom of the page.

 - The Current Schedule page should now reflect that you have successfully withdrawn from the course.

 To Withdraw from ALL Courses (University Withdrawal)

-Complete the steps to withdraw from a single course for all courses except one final course.
+Complete the steps to withdraw from all courses except one final course.
 Complete the Last Class Withdrawal via MyUWF (see Overview section at the top of this page).

 Medical Withdrawal Process

 To qualify for a medical withdrawal, the student is required to complete and submit the Request for Medical Withdrawal Form with supporting documentation to the Dean of Students office (DSO), Building 21/Room 130.